-Q:"I have irreplaceable photos on my iPad - which were synched with a now dead computer.
+Q:"I have irreplaceable photos on my iPad Air 2 – which were synched with a now dead computer.
 These are the only copies of the photos that I have.
 After not using the iPad for a while I have forgotten the passcode.
-How can I get back into my iPad without losing the photos?" - ht2002 from Apple Community
+How can I recover photos from locked iPad Air 2?" – ht2002 from Apple Community

-- Part 3: Restore Photos from Disabled iPad with iTunes Backup
+- Mode 1.
+How to Recover Photos from Disabled iPad Without Backup

-- Part 4: Retrieve Photos from Locked iPad with iCloud Backup
+- Mode 3.
+How to Recover Photos from Locked iPad via iCloud Backup

-- Part 5: How to Disable iPad Passcode
+- Part 5.
+How to Disable Your Passcode from iPad?

 There are several ways for you to remove your iPad passcode.
 For example, if your iPad is synced with iTunes, you can restore your iPad with iTunes which will erase all your iPad data as well as your iPad passcode.